UIUCLearningLanguageLab/CreateWikiCorpus/README.md

 ### MacOs

 On MacOS, the mounting point for the shared drive will be different.
-To upload data or third-party source code to the shared drive, ```ludwigclsuter``` must be explicitly told where to find the shared drive:
+To upload data or third-party source code to the shared drive, ```ludwigcluster``` must be explicitly told where to find the shared drive:

 ```
 ludwig -r 1 -c data/ wikiExtractor/ -mnt /Volumes/research_data